-- Schools will provide students with at least 10 minutes to eat after sitting down with their food in front of them for breakfast and 20 minutes after sitting down with their food in front of them for lunch - Schools will provide time for students to eat if participating in activities such as tutoring or clubs during mealtimes - School meals will not be withheld as punishment - Schools will provide students access to hand washing stations and will advocate for hand washing before they eat meals or snacks - Schools will take reasonable steps to accommodate the tooth-brushing regimens of students with special oral health needs (e.g., orthodontia or high tooth decay risk)
+- Schools will provide student with at least 10 minutes to eat after sitting down with their food in front of them for breakfast and 20 minutes after sitting down with their food in front of them for lunch - Schools will provide time for students to eat if participating in activities such as tutoring or clubs during mealtimes - School meals will not be withheld as punishment - School meals are meant to encourage socialization among students and silence during meals should not be used as punishment - Schools will provide students access to hand washing stations and will advocate for hand washing before they eat meals or snacks - Schools will take reasonable steps to accommodate the tooth-brushing regimens of students with special oral health needs (e.g., orthodontia or high tooth decay risk)

 Sharing of Foods and Beverages.
-To ensure the health and safety of children with food allergies, intolerances, special diets, and religious beliefs, schools will prohibit students from sharing their foods or beverages with one another during meal or snack times.
+To ensure the health and safety of children with food allergies, intolerances, special diets, and religious beliefs, schools will discourage students from sharing their foods or beverages with one another during meal or snack times.